 Can I get the Covid Vaccine

-This is latest link from Alaska Department of Health website: The Pfizer Vaccine is available in Juneau but limited to only under certain criteria.
+This is latest link from Alaska Department of Health website: The Covid Vaccine is available in Juneau and the Alaska DHSS website will be most up to date.

-After careful consideration, VMC is NOT currently planning on offering the vaccine in our office as it will be available at several pharmacies.
+After careful consideration, VMC is NOT currently planning on offering the vaccine in our office.
+We are considering offering the single dose Johnson & Johnson vaccine, but it will not be available until May at our office, but the community still has availability.
 Your healthcare provider is glad to review the risks and help you with your own personal decision about getting the vaccine.
-Please Schedule an appointment in the office or via Telehealth to review with your provider.
+Please schedule an appointment in the office or via Telehealth to review with your provider.
 You can call our front desk 907 586-2434 to schedule that appointment if you would like.

 PLEASE DO NOT CALL YOUR LOCAL PHARMACY TO SCHEDULE INSTEAD USE THE DHSS WEBSITE HERE after you check eligibility.

 Click this link from the CBJ on how to make an appointment online.
 For those who do not have internet access The State of Alaska has a dedicated phone number: 907-646-3322 that will have people available to answer but there may be long wait times.
 The local phone number for scheduling is 907 586-6000 to help scheduling.

 Scheduling an appointment after Traveling outside of Juneau

 Out of an abundance of caution, in order to minimize exposure risk to our vulnerable patients, if you have traveled, Valley Medical requires 2 negative COVID test in order enter our facility within 14 days of returning to Juneau, regardless of your vaccination status.

 This policy extends to anyone who might need to accompany a patient.
 If there is a medically urgent need for Valley Medical services, special arrangements can be made.
 We appreciate your understanding, apologize for the inconvenience, and look forward to the end of this pandemic.